ditikrushna/Medium-like-Blog-Backend/README.md

 ####  Medium like Blog-Backend
-An Express and NodeJS based backend implementation of the [https://github.com/gothinkster/realworld/tree/master/api](RealWorldAPI Spec).
+An Express and NodeJS based backend implementation of the [RealWorldAPI Spec](https://github.com/gothinkster/realworld/tree/master/api).